Whiz Kids (Ford): Origins

 The group was part of a management science operation within the Army Air Force known as Statistical Control, organized to coordinate all the operational and logistical information required to wage war.
 Thornton had been recommended to the assistant secretary of War, Robert A. Lovett, by a mutual acquaintance who thought Lovett would find use for the ambitious and energetic Thornton.
-Upon finding mass confusion, Thornton developed the idea of an information gathering organization within the service and gained Lovett's support to create the organization, which recruited and trained officer candidates who were selected through intelligence testing.
+Upon finding mass confusion, Thornton developed the idea of an information gathering organization within the service, and gained Lovett's support to create the organization, which recruited and trained officer candidates who were selected through intelligence testing.
 After the war, some of the group discussed opportunities to go into business together.

 Thornton wrote to several corporations, offering their services as a group — all ten, or nothing.
 Henry Ford II had recently taken over the company from his ailing grandfather and, needing management help badly, agreed.

 Starting at Ford

 The group initially worked together as one organization, the planning department, headed by Thornton.
-McNamara was Thornton's deputy; Miller focused on reports for senior management, Lundy on financial planning, Mills on facility and program plans, Reith on administrative budgets, and Wright, Moore and Bosworth on administrative issues.
+McNamara was Thornton's deputy.
+Miller focused on reports for senior management, Lundy on financial planning, Mills on facility and program plans, Reith on administrative budgets, and Wright, Moore and Bosworth on administrative issues.
 Over a few years, they all attracted favorable attention for their work, and some began to move on to other assignments.

 The "Whiz Kids" helped the company to implement sophisticated management control systems to govern the company, control costs, and review strategic progress.
-They also instituted modern recruitment and training programs and career planning aimed to provide Ford Motors with a Financial Talent pool.
+They instituted modern recruitment and training programs and career planning, aimed to provide Ford Motors with a pool of financial talent.